 It is very important to determine if the current employment trends in your region meet your personal needs and what your job prospects would be like upon program completion before taking this program, which is why an informational interview with a sleep clinic in your area should be completed before program admission.

 Where is the clinical placement completed?

-At this time, travel to Kelowna BC for two weeks is mandatory for the clinical practicum, though other sites may be considered if TRU has an educational agreement in place.
+At this time, travel to Kelowna for two weeks is mandatory for the clinical practicum, though other sites may be considered if TRU has an educational agreement in place.